D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ### Steps to access API locally, at http://0.0.0.0:8080/ :

 Requires up to 3Gb RAM.
 Tested on MacOS Big Sur and Ubuntu18.04 64-bitX86.
 Fine-tuned models will be downloaded from S3.
+Expect initial build time > 15min.

 Build locally:
 1. Get repo: